We believe in a bipartisan and apolitical approach to successfully achieve our strategic objectives

 Mulloon Institute, October 2023, 9.9 MB

-NSW Government leads Australia with Progressive Legislation to heal our waterways
+NSW Government leads Australia with progressive legislation to heal our waterways

 Acting on Mulloon Institute’s direct submission, in December 2022 the NSW State Environmental Planning Policy was amended to smooth the path for installation of natural structures to repair degraded streams, known as ‘Landscape Rehydration Infrastructure’.
 The amendment removes the need for a Development Application from Councils, a time consuming and costly process currently preventing critical land restoration projects from proceeding across Australia.